-If you are a registered shareholder and you change your mind about how you voted before the Meeting, you may provide new voting instruction at www.computershare.com/Bombardier, or new form of proxy to Computershare at any time before 4:00 p.m, Eastern Time on April 25, 2023.
+If you are a registered shareholder and you change your mind about how you voted before the Meeting, you may provide a new voting instruction at Service@computershare.com, or submit a new proxy form to Computershare at any time before 4:00 p.m, Eastern Time on April 23, 2024.
 A proxy may also be revoked by delivering a written notice to the registered office of the Corporation at 400 Côte-Vertu Road West Dorval, Québec, Canada H4S 1Y9 or by email at: corporatelegalaffairs@bombardier.com, Attention: Corporate Secretary, which must be received prior to or no later than 4:00 p.m.
-(Montréal time) on April 26, 2023, the last business day preceding the date of the Meeting, or any adjournment thereof.
+(Montréal time) on April 24, 2024, the last business day preceding the date of the Meeting, or any adjournment thereof.
 A registered shareholder may also access the Meeting via the live webcast to vote at the Meeting, which will revoke any previously submitted proxy.
 If you do not wish to revoke a previously submitted proxy, you should attend the Meeting as a guest.
-Guests can listen to the Meeting, but are not able to vote nor submit questions.
+Guests can listen to the Meeting, but are not able to vote nor submit or ask questions.

-If you are a non-registered shareholder and you change your mind about how you voted before the Meeting, contact your broker or other intermediary to inquire about how you should proceed.
+If you are a non-registered shareholder and you change your mind about any voting instructions you submitted before the Meeting, contact your broker or other intermediary to inquire about how you should proceed.
 Please note that your intermediary will need to receive any new instructions sufficiently in advance of the Meeting to act on them.